 In 2008, the terminal began the expansion to 140,000 square feet.

-In 2010, the terminal celebrated the ribbon cutting ceremony for the newly expanded building to 140,000 square feet.
+In 2010, the terminal celebrated the ribbon-cutting ceremony for the newly expanded building to 140,000 sq feet.

 In 2013, American Airlines added daily direct service to Los Angeles.

 In 2016, American Airlines added daily direct service to Phoenix.

 In 2017, Delta Airlines added daily service to Seattle.

 In 2018, United Airlines added daily service to Los Angeles.